Articles & Press

 WPPI International Photographer of the Year Award

 This honor recognizes the individual photographer who has contributed the most to the world of wedding and portrait photography in profound ways.
-Their imagery, educational influence, and the level of work they consistently produce for their clients are just a few of the qualities sought after when considering this honor.
+Their imagery, educational influence, and the quality of work they consistently produce for their clients are just a few of the qualities sought after when considering this honor.

 2015 WPPI Grand Award for Photojournalism

-The WPPI Annual 16x20 print competition is the most valued photography competition in the world of wedding and portrait photography.
-Year after year, this competition sets the standards for the state of the art in the respective genres.
-More than 3300 submissions from more countries than I can list were judged in Las Vegas kicking off the 35th annual Wedding and Portrait Photographer's International convention.
-There were truly some incredible images entered, and I was honored to win 1st place in the wedding photojournalism category, and also the top award- The Grand Award for Photojournalism.
+The WPPI Annual 16x20 print competition is the most valued photography competition in wedding and portrait photography.
+Year after year, this competition sets the standards for state of the art in the respective genres.
+More than 3300 submissions from more countries than I can list were judged in Las Vegas, kicking off the 35th annual Wedding and Portrait Photographer's International convention.
+There were truly some incredible images entered, and I was honored to win 1st place in the wedding photojournalism category and the top award- The Grand Award for Photojournalism.
 This is the 2nd time I've won this, and it's simply an embarrassment of riches.
 My first Grand award from 2009 was a powerful moment.
 It was a bride and groom paying respects to his grandparents at their church's cemetery.
 Moments like this are rare, and I'd wondered if I'd ever witness another image with as much impact.
-Of course, I totally realize that these things mean more to photographers than future brides, but I have to admit that it was tremendous honor.
+Of course, I totally realize that these things mean more to photographers than future brides, but I have to admit that it was a tremendous honor.

 I called Erika, the bride in this image, to thank her for giving me this moment to capture.
-She explained to me that this home had been damaged in a fire, and it was important for her to give her father a moment like this- a first look of her coming down the stairs in his home.
+She explained that this home had been damaged in a fire, and it was important for her to give her father a moment like this- a first look of her coming down the stairs in his home.
 In many traditional American Christian weddings where a bride prepares for her wedding at her home, it's common for them to have her father waiting for her at the bottom of the stairs.
 I had concerns about my ability to capture this moment because of the lack of space between the steps and the front door.
 I decided to shoot this from inside the living room- thereby using a frame within a frame.
 I take great pride in never staging a moment like this, and it's rare that all of the elements fall into place the way this did.
 Her twin sisters followed her down the stairs along with her niece, and her dad, normally a stoic man, was really overcome with emotion.

-My wife, Susan, was observing the judging and texted me when the photo was being judged.
-I was on a break from judging in another room, and I stood in the back of the Photojournalism room as my image was being discussed.
+I stood in the back of the Photojournalism room as my image was being discussed.
 Those judging the image compared it to a Norman Rockwell illustration that depicted an American wedding.
 They believed the photo told a story of a father who may have been crying in front of his daughters for the very first time.
 After speaking with Erika, she told me that's basically what happened.
 The four ladies were a bit stunned at dad's reaction, and they were literally reacting to his reaction!
 I was able to fire off one single frame with this composition.
 This happened so fast, yet I thought I'd made something pretty special at the time.
 I wasn't sure until later that evening after I had downloaded the images.
 One frame-one decisive moment- and it was gone.
 The only thing I did was put myself in the right place at the right time, and the rest was all about my client.
 I'm incredibly grateful to Erika, Stephen, and her families for the privilege of capturing their day.
 After all, we're only as good as our clients.